 Kalshi has also filed federal preemption suits against regulators in:

-• Tennessee — Filed Jan 2026.
+- Tennessee — Filed Jan 2026.
 On Feb.
 19, Judge Aleta Trauger granted Kalshi a preliminary injunction, ruling that sports event contracts qualify as "swaps" under the CEA.
-This is the first federal court to explicitly classify sports contracts as swaps — a finding Nevada's Judge Gordon rejected. $500,000 bond required.
+This is the first federal court to explicitly classify sports contracts as swaps — a finding Nevada's Judge Gordon and Ohio's Judge Morrison both rejected. $500,000 bond required.

-• Utah — Filed Feb.
-23, 2026 preemptively against Governor Spencer Cox and AG Derek Brown, citing their public statements threatening enforcement.
-Utah lawmakers are also advancing HB243, which would classify proposition-style wagers as illegal gambling.
+- Utah — Filed Feb.
+23, 2026 preemptively against Governor Spencer Cox and AG Derek Brown.
+Utah lawmakers are advancing HB243, which would classify proposition-style wagers as illegal gambling.

 States & Tribes Suing Kalshi

-While most state-vs-Kalshi cases were initiated by Kalshi suing regulators, a few states and tribal governments have gone on offense.
+While most state-vs-Kalshi cases were initiated by Kalshi suing regulators, a growing number of states and tribal governments have gone on offense.

 Massachusetts Attorney General v.
 Kalshi